pulibrary/ops-catchall/projects/create_new_vm.md

 2. Create the user.
 Replace "username" in the following command with the name of the user you are adding:
 - ```sudo useradd -s /usr/bin/bash -d /home/username -m -G sudo username```

-3. Again, replace "username" in the following command with the name of the user you are adding:
+3. Switch to the new user.
+Again, replace "username" in the following command with the name of the user you are adding:
 - ```sudo su - username```

 4. Enter the URL for your GitHub public keys through this command (in the following URL, replace "YourUsername" with your GitHub username; the rest of the URL should remain the same):